lukewhrit/spacebin/README.md

 ## Vulnerabilities

 The Spacebin team takes security very seriously.
-If you detect a vulnerability please contact us: <hello@spaceb.in>.
+If you detect a vulnerability please contact us via email (<hello@spaceb.in>) or create a vulnerability report via Github.
 We request that you hold of on publishing any vulnerabilities until after they've been patched, or at least 60 days have passed since you reported it.

 ## License